kfish/elm-gamepad/README.md

 ### RawGamepad

-Most controllers are converted to `StandardGamepad` by your browser and `elm-gamepad`, however if it is unknown it will appear as a `RawGamepad`.
+If a controller is unknown it will appear as a `RawGamepad`.

 `RawGamepad` is the underlying HTML5 Gamepad representation, containing lists of `Buttons`, and `float`s for the axes.